flagscript/flagscript-module-template/README.md

 # flagscript-module-template

 Template directory for a new flagscript module.
+This will be replaced on run of terraform-doc.

+## Prereqs

+Remember to setup the repo for semantic-release.